akumpf/wordist/README.md

 ## License

-Wordist is Licensed as Creative Commons 0 (Public Domain) except where otherwise noted (the libraries, for example, have their own terms).
+Wordist is licensed under Creative Commons 0 (Public Domain) except where otherwise noted (the libraries, for example, have their own terms).

 Wordist is backed by dictionary data from the GNU Collaborative International Dictionary of English (or GCIDE).
+See http://gcide.gnu.org.ua/.

 GCIDE is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3, or (at your option) any later version.

+On top of GCIDE, Wordist also makes use of a cleanly parsed version of the dictionary by javierjulio https://github.com/javierjulio/dictionary.

 Wordist is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.